John Berry – HSF CEO and Co-founder – Blount Hearing and Speech Services

-Bernie Bowman – Director – Retired CEO Asbury Inc.
+Bernie Bowman – HSF Board Secretary – Retired CEO Asbury Inc.

 Bernie Bowman was CEO of three different continuing care retirement community organizations, mostly recently since 1998, of Asbury, Inc. headquartered in Maryville, TN.
 The two prior organizations were in Cedar Rapids and Kalona, Iowa.

 Bernie has a masters degree in hospital and healthcare administration from the University of Minnesota, and other degrees from Eastern Mennonite University in Harrisonburg, Virginia and Des Monies Area Community College in Ankeny, Iowa.